gradle/gradle/design-docs/done/component-metadata.md

 ## GRADLE-2903 - Component metadata respects changes to metadata rule implementation

-It should be possible to change the implementation of a metadata rule and have those changes reflected in the meta-data components, regardless of whether the component is cached or not, as if the rule is evaluated on each resolution (and this is certainly one possible implementation).
+It should be possible to change the implementation of a metadata rule and have those changes reflected in the metadata components, regardless of whether the component is cached or not, as if the rule is evaluated on each resolution (and this is certainly one possible implementation).

 ### Implementation